Static vs. Dynamic IP Addresses

 Pros of Dynamic IP

 Dynamic IP addresses can be reused.
-Your devices are automatically configured with a new dynamic IP address as needed within a network, which minimizes unexpected conflicts when two computers try to reuse the same IP address.
+Devices automatically receive new IPs as needed within a network, reducing the risk of conflicts when two computers share the same IP.

 Cons of Dynamic IP